lee-zhg/segment-pdf-discovery/README.md

 6. Comparing the original PDF document with the uploaded documents in the Discovery collection, you can verify that each segment in the original document was uploaded into the Discovery collection as an individual document for this code pattern.
 You may modify the Discovery configuration to fit your requirement.

-## 6. Deploy and run the application on IBM Cloud
+## 6. Deploy and Run the Application on IBM Cloud

 To deploy to the IBM Cloud, make sure have the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) tool installed.
 Then run the following commands to login using your IBM Cloud credentials.